libts/tslib/README.md

 ## Sponsors

+* [NLNet](https://nlnet.nl/) supports improvements and maintenance 2024 / 2025

-none. [become a sponsor](https://github.com/sponsors/merge) and be listed here.
+You can [become a sponsor](https://github.com/sponsors/merge) and be listed here.